Countly/countly-sdk-documentation/ios/next.md

   </div>
 </div>
 <p>
-  <span style="font-weight: 400;">Added view controller class name or titles will be ignored by Auto View Tracking and their appearances and disappearances will not be reported.
-Adding an already added view controller class name or title a second time will have no effect.</span>
+  <span style="font-weight: 400;">View controller class names or titles from this list will be ignored by automatic view tracking and their appearances will not be reported.
+Adding an already excluded view controller class name or title a second time will have no effect.</span>
 </p>
 <h4 id="h_01HAVHW0RPH12WWV3P3X6N8WKS">Customizing Auto View Tracking View Names</h4>
 <p>